 Lawyers get a bad rap.
 Thomas Jefferson once described them as those who "question everything, yield nothing, and talk by the hour."
-Interestingly, the author of the Declaration of Independence was himself a lawyer as were nearly half of those who signed his revolutionary parchment.
-And therein lies the irony -- people love to poke fun of lawyers, but jurists have been behind some of the most important social changes in history.
+Interestingly, Jefferson was himself a lawyer, as were nearly half of those who signed his revolutionary parchment.
+And therein lies the irony -- people love to poke fun at lawyers, but jurists have been behind some of the most important social changes in history.

-When weighing the decision to go to law school, it's important not to overinflate your expectations.
-After all, not every lawyer turns out to be a John or Thurgood Marshall and there are important factors to consider, such as:
+When weighing the decision to pursue a law degree, it's important not to overinflate your expectations.
+After all, not every lawyer turns out to be a Thurgood Marshall or Ruth Bader Ginsburg.
+And there are important factors to consider, such as:

-- The time and cost of a legal education;
+- The time and cost of legal education, including student loans

 As a law student, you spend your time reviewing cases like these where the smallest details could shape law and commerce for years to come.
 While being trained as a stickler for fine print may not make you the most entertaining guest at a party, it certainly comes in handy when negotiating with a cell phone provider or when dressing down a debt collector for violating the Fair Debt Collection Practices Act.

 And, for those of you who've ever squandered an entire evening watching videos of police stops online, you'll know that having a law school education gives you an edge when dealing with law enforcement.

 Going into the legal field doesn't confine you to a law firm cubicle when you graduate.
 In fact, a legal education opens up career opportunities in a wide range of professions.
 Consider how the skills you learn in law school, like how to research and analyze the law, could actually give you an edge in various law-related career paths such as: